 As well as food and drinks, they sell

 - Gift-sets for holidays like mid-Autumn festival.

-They collaborate with other brands to create mini-ranges and collectible series, and have whole range of merchandise featuring Open Chan the space dog.
+They collaborate with other brands to create mini-ranges and collectable series, and have whole range of merchandise featuring Open Chan the space dog.

 Everything you never knew you needed.